 Jet owned by Elvis to be auctioned after sitting 30 years

-This undated photo provided by GWS Auctions, Inc. shows a private jet once owned by Elvis Presley, on a runway in New Mexico.
-The plane is set to be auctioned after sitting on a runway in New Mexico for 30 years.
+This undated photo provided by GWS Auctions, Inc. shows the interior of a private jet once owned by Elvis Presley on a runway in New Mexico.
+GWS Auctions Inc. out of California is holding an auction for the plane on May 27, 2017 at an event featuring A-list celebrity memorabilia.

 Comments